Has your mind drawn a blank?

 I am a recent convert to mindfulness.
 Training yourself to be in the moment and focus on just one thing helps to still an overactive brain.

 Create a quiet space with no TV, radio or phone to interrupt you and take 10 minutes to practice.
-I use an app to do guided mindfulness which helps with my focus.

 71. Learn Another Language